luapower/luapower-all/glue.md

 This is better than `assert(v, string.format(message, format_args...))`
 because it avoids creating the message string when the assertion is true.

-__NOTE__:  Unlike standard `assert()`, this only returns its first argument to avoid returning the error message and its args along with it.
+__NOTE__: Unlike standard `assert()`, this only returns its first argument even when no message is given, to avoid returning the error message and its args when a message is given and the assertion is true.

 #### Example